Indicators of Emotional & Verbal Abuse

 • The child is used to satisfy the parent’s/caretaker’s own ego needs and the child is neither old enough nor mature enough to understand.

-Emotional abuse cases can be extremely difficult to prove, and cumulative documentation by witnesses is imperative.
+Childhood emotional abuse cases can be extremely difficult to prove, and cumulative documentation by witnesses is imperative.
 Such cases should be referred to treatment as soon as possible.

 Suspected cases of emotional abuse that constitute willful cruelty or unjustifiable punishment of a child are required to be reported by mandated reporters.
 This means a report must be made of any situation where any person willfully causes or permits any child to suffer, or inflicts on any child, unjustifiable mental suffering.
 (Pen.
 Code, § 11165.3.)
-However, mandated reporters may also report any degree of mental suffering.
-While these cases may not always be prosecuted, reporting provides the opportunity for intervention and/or therapy with the family.

 Indicators in Children

-• Is withdrawn, depressed, and apathetic.
+• Is withdrawn, shows signs of depression, and apathetic.

 • “Acts out” and is considered a behavior problem (e.g. bullies others, chronically uses profanity).

-• Exhibits exaggerated fearfulness.
+• Exhibits exaggerated fearfulness or especially low self-esteem.

 • Is overly rigid in conforming to instructions of teachers, doctors, and other adults.